-- 1.1 The Cambridgeshire Communities Capital Fund was launched on 1st April 2020, and sets aside up to £5m to help support projects across the county that seek to improve health, wellbeing, social and economic opportunities in our communities.
-The fund may contribute up to £0.5m capital funding per project. - 1.2 At its meeting of 12 March 2020, the Committee agreed the following eligibility criteria: - i.
-Funding will be awarded for eligible capital spend only, and must demonstrate how the purpose of the Fund, will be met - ii.
+- 1.1 The Cambridgeshire Communities Capital Fund was launched on 1st April 2020, and sets aside up to £5m to help support community projects across the county. - 1.2 The fund may contribute up to £0.5m capital funding for community-based projects which can address issues which are a specific priority for the local community, address inequality of access to services or activities, and implement community involvement in delivery or design of the project. - 1.3 At its meeting of 12 March 2020, the Communities and Partnership Committee agreed the following eligibility criteria: - i.
+Funding will be awarded for eligible capital spend only, and must demonstrate how the purpose of the fund, will be met - ii.
 Bids must be able to demonstrate additionality, including, for example, how communities will be improved or enhanced by capital investment in their community - iii.
 Bids will be encouraged for projects which fill gaps or where there is an underrepresentation in council presence or access to public services or other activities within communities, where there is an evidenced need, or known or emerging demand for service.
 For example, we want to ensure that our rural communities have the same opportunities to engage with services or activities as all other communities - iv.
 No bids will be successful without some level of match funding.
 Capital funding from the Fund should be awarded only where all other sources of funding have been exhausted, or where council funding would provide match funding alongside other sources of funding.
 Match funding may be intended rather than secured at application stage, and may include non-cash match funding (e.g. in-kind contributions, land transfer etc.) - v.
 Funding will not be awarded for repairs and maintenance on assets that haven't been subject previously to a regular repairs and maintenance regime.
 Even then, not all repairs and maintenance would be eligible to be funded through capital budgets, and so proposals that include this would need to be considered on their own merits - vi.
 Proposals for capital projects with a potential impact on carbon emissions will need to demonstrate how these will be minimised - vii.
 Funding will be awarded using the most appropriate financial model for example, this may be in the form of a non-repayable grant, a loan to be repaid at agreed terms, or an equity-type investment in an organisation with a recurring return on that investment.
-All funding arrangements would need to comply with existing County Council policies, including for example the existing third party loans policy, which has specific requirements around security, interest rate, setup fees, and guarantees - viii.
-Funding will be awarded only where there is a guarantee of no revenue implications for the County Council (aside from debt charges as a result of borrowing), except where an evidenced case can be made demonstrating how, in turn, an increased short-term revenue cost will lead to more substantial savings later - ix.
-State Aid considerations will form part of the overall application and review process. - x.
-Applications will need to be endorsed by, and submitted via, either the local County Councillor, or the County Council's Community Champion for the area
+All funding arrangements would need to comply with existing county council policies, including for example the existing third-party loans policy, which has specific requirements around security, interest rate, setup fees, and guarantees - viii.
+Funding will be awarded only where there is a guarantee of no revenue implications for the county council (aside from debt charges as a result of borrowing), except where an evidenced case can be made demonstrating how, in turn, an increased short-term revenue cost will lead to more substantial savings later - ix.
+State Aid considerations will form part of the overall application and review process - x.
+Applications will need to be endorsed by, and submitted via, either the local county councillor, or the county council's Community Champion for the area